 Gastown

 Gastown is Vancouver’s oldest neighborhood that has retained its historic charm throughout the years.
-You will quickly notice this in the Victorian architecture of the buildings and the brick-lined sidewalks.
-Head on over to Water Street which you can easily stroll along and stop at the many boutiques, cafes, restaurants, and bars.
-Additionally, Water street has the famous Steam Clock which provides a little show at every quarter hour.
-The Steam Clock has 5 whistles at the top that will whistle once the steam is released, and you conveniently don’t have to wait very long to enjoy it hootin’ and tootin’.
+I quickly noticed this in the Victorian architecture of the buildings and the brick-lined sidewalks.
+We also headed over to Water Street which we strolled along and noticed many boutiques, cafes, restaurants, and bars.
+Additionally, Water street has the famous Steam Clock which provides a little show every 15 minutes.
+The Steam Clock has 5 whistles at the top that will whistle once the steam is released.
+So if you want to watch it, then you conveniently don’t have to wait very long to enjoy it hootin’ and tootin’.

 Granville Island

 Granville Island has an industrial and maritime vibe to it and is a cultural hub for art and artists.
 You’ll easily find tons of artisan shops, boutiques and food options.
 So take some time to peruse through all the shops and don’t forget to buy souvenirs!
 After shopping, be sure to visit the Public Market to grab a delicious lunch from one of the many food vendors.
-If you want to eat with a nice view, you can find a table outside on the dock facing downtown.
+We ate lunch here at a table outside on the dock facing downtown, which gave us a nice skyline view while we enjoyed our food.

 False Creek